Why don’t you allow us in assisting you to move to Costa Rica! No, we are not a moving company but we help you move to Costa Rica.

 Do your research on what you should do about your car and furniture.
 Send it to Costa Rica and pay taxes on it or sell it and travel light so you can buy a new car and new furniture in Costa Rica.

-Your old furniture and car might not even be the right ones for the place you are moving to.
+Your old furniture and car might not even be the right ones for the place where you are moving to.